openmhealth/shimmer/README.md

 * [iHealth](http://www.ihealthlabs.com/)
 * [Strava](https://www.strava.com/)

 This README should have everything you need to get started.
-If you have any questions, just [open an issue](https://github.com/openmhealth/shimmer/issues).
+If you have any questions, feel free to [open an issue](https://github.com/openmhealth/shimmer/issues), [email us](mailto://admin@openmhealth.org), [post on our form](https://groups.google.com/forum/#!forum/omh-developers), or [visit our website](http://www.openmhealth.org/documentation/#/data-providers/get-started).

 ## Contents
 - [Overview](#overview)